Foamimi/Eldryn-Extended---HD-Quests/README.md

 0.1.1
    - Added Legacy of the Dragonborn-Ancient Nord Stalhrim Curator's Companion patch.
    - Updated Legacy of the Dragonborn-Ancient Nord Stalhrim Curator's Companion patch.
+   - Updated Legacy of the Dragonborn - Improved Dig Sites SE
    - Renumbered everything from 42 to 67 (SORRY!).
    - Fixed purple ancient draugr mace and warhammer textures.
    - **IMPORTANT** - If updating, see "41.)
 Download Ancient Nord Stalhrim Patches - Legacy of the Dragonborn" for more information on how to proceed.